-Mr Orr-Ewing said his organisation would continue to work with responsible landowners, but warned: "All estates now need to provide tangible evidence that they are taking positive action on the ground to safeguard protected species and giving firm instruction to their employees to obey the law."'Full-time officers'
+Mr Orr-Ewing said his organisation would continue to work with responsible landowners, but warned: "All estates now need to provide tangible evidence that they are taking positive action on the ground to safeguard protected species and giving firm instruction to their employees to obey the law."

 However, the landowners' organisation, the Scottish Rural Property and Business Association (SRPBA) said the figures were misleading.